 The MVP is launched.
 Users are trying it.
 Now, the final and most important step of getting feedback and using it to improve the product starts.
 The MVP has done its work.
 Now, the business decides the pace of its success or failure with its product improvement decisions.

 From e-commerce giants like Amazon to social media platforms like Facebook and Instagram, almost every hugely successful startup was once a minimum viable product.
 All the advanced features came later with rigorous testing and continuous application of customer feedback.

 The quest for a minimum viable product starts with an idea and goes through several steps of market research, analysis, the MVP launch, and a solid feedback implementation cycle.
-The key idea that an MVP underlines emphasizes is that entrepreneur needs to focus on the market needs instead of his or her personal preferences.
+The key idea that an MVP emphasizes is that an entrepreneur needs to focus on the market needs instead of his or her personal preferences.

 Enjoyed this article?
 Get more expert insights and product management resources delivered to your inbox by subscribing to our newsletter.